MicrosoftDocs/windows-dev-docs/terminal/panes.md

 ## Creating a new pane

 You can either create a new vertical or horizontal pane in the Terminal.
-Vertical panes open to the right of the focused pane and horizontal panes open below the focused pane.
+Splitting vertically will open a new pane to the right of the focused pane and splitting horizontally will open a new pane below the focused pane.
 To create a new vertical pane of your default profile, you can type `Alt+Shift+Plus`.
 For a horizontal pane of your default profile, you can type `Alt+Shift+-`.

 ![Windows Terminal create pane](./images/open-panes.gif)
 _Configuration: [Raspberry Ubuntu](./custom-terminal-gallery/raspberry-ubuntu.md)_